-For existing permittees, the Plan must be reviewed annually and if revisions are needed, submit the Plan submitted to EPD for review and approval by February 15, 2015 with the subsequent annual report.
+For existing permittees, the Plan must be reviewed annually and if revisions are needed, submit the Plan submitted to EPD for review and approval by February 15, 2015with the subsequent annual report.
 For permittees designated after the issuance date of the permit, the Plan must be submitted with the annual report due within 4 years of designation.
-Once approved, the Plan will become part of an addendum to the SWMP.
+Once approved, the Plan will become part of the SWMP.